-And so you did that, for a few years.
-And then your role has changed further because it's now not just UK focused.
+And so you did that for a few years, and then your role has changed further because it's now not just UK focused.
 How has your role changed and evolved to become a little bit more global?
-And what does that actually mean?
+And what does that actually mean.

 Sure.
 So initially when I first joined here, I was just responsible for the UK real estate team.
-And then as I suppose, the businesses, the business sort of grew globally and we sort of, you know, became more connected.
-We felt that it would be a really good opportunity because ESG so universal.
+And then, as I suppose, the businesses, the business sort of globally, I guess, sort of, you know, became more connected.
+We felt that that would be a really good opportunity because ESG so universal.
 If I sort of looked after the, Canadian portfolio too.